SunDragon936/SpiritualTachyon/replit.md

 - **Type Safety**: Full TypeScript coverage across frontend and backend
 - **Error Handling**: Comprehensive error boundaries and API error handling

+## Recent Changes
+- **Tachyon Info Page**: Created comprehensive information page with detailed content about tachyon healing
+- **Navigation**: Added routing for `/tachyon-info` page with proper navigation
+- **Hero Section**: Linked "Learn More" button to new Tachyon Info page
+- **Calendly Integration**: Embedded booking link in "Book Your Session" button

 The application is designed to be easily extensible, with clear separation of concerns and modern development practices.
 The cosmic/mystical theme is consistently applied throughout the UI with custom color schemes and typography choices.